acjeter/cse15l-lab-reports/lab-report-3.md

 credit: [https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F17521886038545880%2F&psig=AOvVaw3I-Ki-JuDI9hBcYvo6UpFv&ust=1685081879254000&source=images&cd=vfe&ved=0CBIQjhxqFwoTCNCr0ajpj_8CFQAAAAAdAAAAABAS](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F17521886038545880%2F&psig=AOvVaw3I-Ki-JuDI9hBcYvo6UpFv&ust=1685081879254000&source=images&cd=vfe&ved=0CBIQjhxqFwoTCNCr0ajpj_8CFQAAAAAdAAAAABAS)
 ***
 For the purposes of this post, we're going to outline four interesting options for the `grep` command.
-So that I did, and like a curious student, I asked OpenAI's ChatGPT "What are four interesting command-line options or alternate ways to use the bash find command?" and the response listed details about the `-r`, `-v`, `-w`, and using regular expressions to search for lines in files.
+So that I did, and like a curious student, I asked OpenAI's ChatGPT "What are four interesting command-line options or alternate ways to use the bash find command?" and the response listed details about the `-r`, `-v`, `-w`, and `-n` `grep` options.

 ### The `grep -r` Command-Line Modifier | Directory Recursive Search
+According to ChatGPT's response to the question that I asked above:
-According to ChatGPT, "the `-r` or `--recursive` option allows `grep` to perform a recursive search through directories.
+> the `-r` or `--recursive` option allows `grep` to perform a recursive search through directories.
 This is useful when you want to search for a pattern in multiple files within a directory hierarchy.
-For example, to search for the word "example" in all files within a directory and its subdirectories, you can use the following command:"
+For example, to search for the word "example" in all files within a directory and its subdirectories, you can use the following command:
 ```
 grep -r "example" /path/to/directory
 ```